8 trends in mobile app color schemes

 Trend #8: Colorful illustrations

-Apps that require users to understand and use a workflow needs illustrations.
+Apps that require users to understand and use a workflow need illustrations.
 Many designers now use bold colors and subtle colored shadows within these illustrations.
 If you want to use this approach, remember to use weak colors for the background.

 In a sense, this approach is a variant of the well-known illustration-based design approach that has a wide use even outside mobile UI design.
 To know more about illustration-based design, read “5 illustration trends”.